Detachment – the Real Meaning

 It does not mean to be uncaring to others or indifferent about doing things well or not, or having a generally negative view of life.
 In fact we need to heighten our sensitivity to the experience of other human beings, and be diligent in the tasks life presents to us, and to see life as a sublime opportunity.

 Vairagya means seeing things in their right perspective and true significance.
-If we have given first place in our lives to the discovery of the underlying reality in our own being, it follows naturally that we will be less preoccupied and dominated by the differing qualities of particular events and objects.
+If we have given first place in our life to the discovery of the underlying reality in our own being, it follows naturally that we will be less preoccupied and dominated by the ups and downs that form part of daily experience.

 As such we have more inner freedom to experience things as they really are, to appreciate their value, to see them from various points of view, and to respond effectively.